SIDEKICKS

 (by Mr. McDowell, Sidekicks Taekwondo, Jamaica)

-Thirteen months after starting Taekwondo he attained the rank of first Degree Black Belt.
+Thirteen months after starting Taekwondo, he attained the rank of first-degree black belt.
 He taught Taekwondo while in Guam to civilian and military personnel abroad.
-He was discharged from the military in 1979 after which he tested for the rank of 2nd Degree and began entering tournaments.
+He was discharged from the military in 1979, after which he tested for the rank of 2nd degree and began entering tournaments.
 He broke into the U.S.A.
-He topped Ten as a result of tournament participation and later moved up into the top 3, this was about the time he was due for 3rd Degree testing.
-He tested and won 1st place in Pattern and Free Fighting in the U.S. Grand National in the year.
-He was notified later that he had gotten a no change in his testing.
+He topped Ten as a result of tournament participation and later moved up into the top 3.
+This was about the time he was due for 3rd-degree testing.
+He tested and won 1st place in Pattern and Free Fighting in the U.S. Grand Nationals in the year.
+He was notified later that he had gotten no change in his testing.
 This was one of the most disappointing moments in his Taekwondo career.
 He could not understand how he could have performed so well physically and received no change on the test.
-Later he discovered it was his attitude, being too cocky.
+Later, he discovered it was his attitude, being too cocky.
 His superiors thought his attitude needed to be adjusted before he could be promoted.
-He got his 3rd Degree on the second test.
+He got his 3rd degree on the second test.

 Grand Master Orange’s first school was opened in National City, California.
-This has been a love affair since, He currently has over 300 active students He opened two other schools, one in Spring Valley, and the other in Chula Vista, both in California.
-Later he sold both locations to two A.T.A.
+This has been a love affair since.
+He currently has over 300 active students.
+He opened two other schools, one in Spring Valley and the other in Chula Vista, both in California.
+Later, he sold both locations to two A.T.A.
 Junior instructors who wished to follow in his path.
-He now concentrates all his efforts on the school in National City, and his branch here in Kingston Jamaica.
+He now concentrates all his efforts on the school in National City and his branch here in Kingston, Jamaica.
 He has 150 Black Belts under his portfolio that are active in training.
 Grand Master Orange offers his life according to his Taekwondo philosophy.
 He visited Korea on many occasions.
-He went to the A.T.A./S.T.F Leadership Training Camp held in Korea at the Hae-in-sa Temple.
-196 Certified Black Belt instructors attended the camp headed by Master H.U.
-Lee President and founder of the American Taekwondo Association /Songahm Taekwondo Federation.
+He went to the A.T.A./S.T.F.
+Leadership Training Camp held in Korea at the Hae-in-sa Temple.
+196 certified Black Belt instructors attended the camp headed by Master H.U.
+Lee, president and founder of the American Taekwondo Association / Songahm Taekwondo Federation.
 This was the largest contingency of Black Belts ever visiting Korea from the U.S.A.

-In 1990 Mr. Orange resigned from the American Taekwondo Association.
+In 1990, Mr. Orange resigned from the American Taekwondo Association.
 He founded the SideKickS Martial Arts Academy and continues to teach regular Taekwondo classes.
-He visits Jamaica at least once per year to give Mr. Delroy McDowell (senior instructor of the local Sidekicks Taekwondo Association) support with the association to see that good techniques and organizational procedures are maintained Grand Master Orange currently holds the rank of 9th-degree black belt, and he lives in San Diego California.
+He visits Jamaica at least once per year to give Mr. Delroy McDowell (senior instructor of the local Sidekicks Taekwondo Association) support with the association to see that good techniques and organizational procedures are maintained.
+Grand Master Orange currently holds the rank of 9th-degree black belt, and he lives in San Diego, California.

 Grand Master Delroy McDowell

-He later had the opportunity to begin studying the traditions and systems of ITF and WTF style Taekwondo under the late Sabumnim Garth King (then a 4th-degree black belt instructor in ITF in July 1976.
+He later had the opportunity to begin studying the traditions and systems of ITF and WTF style Taekwondo under the late Sabumnim Garth King (then a 4th-degree black belt instructor in ITF) in July 1976.

 Apart from being one of the authorities in the martial arts in Jamaica, Grand Master McDowell has established himself as one of the pioneers and respected instructors in the martial arts fraternity in Jamaica.
-He has performed many demonstrations, taught in seminars, self-defense programs for security officers, and personal protection techniques lectures for adults and teenagers.
+He has performed many demonstrations; taught in seminars, self-defense programs for security officers, and personal protection techniques lectures for adults and teenagers.
 He was also an avid participant in national competitions in the early 80s.
-Mr. McDowell now lives in St. Catherine, Jamaica with his wife Maria and three children, Kevin, Phillip, and Kristen, who all practice Taekwondo.
-His son Maurice who was also a student and black belt in the art died of Systemic Lupus in July 2009.
+Mr. McDowell now lives in St. Catherine, Jamaica, with his wife Maria and three children, Kevin, Phillip, and Kristen, who all practice Taekwondo.
+His son Maurice, who was also a student and black belt in the art, died of systemic lupus in July 2009.

 Sidekicks Taekwondo is now the system that Mr. McDowell practices.
 The style was founded by grandmaster Maurice Orange when he resigned from the American Taekwondo Association/Songahm Taekwondo Federation.
 The pages on this website are an effort by Sabumnin McDowell to give some basic information about SidekickS in Jamaica for all its members and other martial artists whose level of interest will be rewarded by the contents of this website.